louking/members/docs/meetings-admin-reference.rst

     :Show Actions Since:
         action items are shown in agenda, minutes, etc. Any action items which have been updated after this date will be shown associated with this meeting

+    :Organizer:
+        the meeting organizer.
+When emails are sent from this view, the **From** address will default to this :term:`member's <member>` email address.
+This defaults to the currently logged in member

     :Agenda:
         if agenda has been generated to Google Workplace, this is the link to the file